GoogleCloudPlatform/webapp2/docs/tutorials/quickstart.rst

 Create a directory ``hellowebapp2`` for your new app.
 `Download webapp2 <http://code.google.com/p/webapp-improved/downloads/list>`_,
 unpack it and add ``webapp2.py`` to that directory.
-If you want to use extra features such as sessions, extra routes, internationalization and more, also add the ``webapp2_extras`` directory to your app.
+If you want to use extra features such as sessions, extra routes, localization, internationalization and more, also add the ``webapp2_extras`` directory to your app.

 Hello, webapp2!